HCP-AI-Research-Lab/RaCoT/README.md

 Retrieval-Augmented Generation (RAG) faces a core bottleneck with knowledge-sparse and semantically ambiguous long-tail queries, where retrieval noise distorts reasoning and necessitates costly post-processing.
 To tackle this, we propose RaCoT (Retrieval-aware Contrastive-of-Thought), a novel framework that shifts contrastive thinking to the pre-retrieval stage.
 By automatically generating a semantically adjacent yet differently answered contrastive question and extracting a Δ-Prompt to capture their key differences, RaCoT guides the model to proactively focus on the "critical details that determine answer divergence."
 This approach allows it to suppress semantic interference within a single retrieval pass, overcoming the theoretical bottleneck of single-vector queries that struggle to simultaneously encode signals for what to attend to and what to ignore.
 On six authoritative benchmarks, including PopQA and TriviaQA-unfiltered, RaCoT outperforms strong baselines like RankRAG and Self-RAG by 0.9-2.4 percentage points.
 It exhibits superior robustness, with a performance drop of only 8.6% in adversarial tests, far surpassing the over 15\% degradation in other methods.
 Furthermore, its low latency (3.12s) and token overhead (11.54) place it on the accuracy-efficiency Pareto frontier, while ablation studies validate the necessity of each component.
 Ultimately, RaCoT reframes the RAG paradigm from ``post-hoc context cleaning" to "a priori shaping of discriminative reasoning", offering an efficient and robust path toward reliable AI systems for real-time, resource-constrained deployments.

 ## :mag_right: Roadmap
 We have ported the RaCoT framework to the widely recognized and followed [FlashRAG](https://github.com/RUC-NLPIR/FlashRAG/tree/main) framework for ease of evaluation!
-RaCoT is still under active development—please contact me (Kaitong Cai) for any code-related issues!
+RaCoT is still under active development—please contact me (Kaitong Cai(lanqinb@gmail.com)) for any code-related issues!
 - [ ] Adapted to more RAG methodology frameworks
 - [ ] Counterfactual-generated question fine-tuning data（Underutilization may result in suboptimal performance.）
 - [ ] Adapted to more evaluation datasets